Domain (taxonomy)

-In biological taxonomy, a domain (/dəˈmeɪn/ or /doʊˈmeɪn/) (Latin: regio or dominium), also dominion, superkingdom, realm, or empire, is the highest taxonomic rank of all organisms taken together.
+In biological taxonomy, a domain (/dəˈmeɪn/ or /doʊˈmeɪn/) (Latin: regio or dominium), also dominion, is the highest taxonomic rank of all organisms taken together.
 It was introduced in the three-domain system of taxonomy devised by Carl Woese, Otto Kandler and Mark Wheelis in 1990.

 According to the domain system, the tree of life consists of either three domains, Archaea, Bacteria, and Eukarya, or two domains, Archaea and Bacteria, with Eukarya included in Archaea.
 In the three-domain model, the first two are prokaryotes, single-celled microorganisms without a membrane-bound nucleus.
 All organisms that have a cell nucleus and other membrane-bound organelles are included in Eukarya and called eukaryotes.

 Non-cellular life, most notably the viruses, is not included in this system.
 Alternatives to the three-domain system include the earlier two-empire system (with the empires Prokaryota and Eukaryota), and the eocyte hypothesis (with two domains of Bacteria and Archaea, with Eukarya included as a branch of Archaea).